Isoamyl acetate: Production

-Isoamyl acetate is prepared by the acid catalyzed reaction (Fischer esterification) between isoamyl alcohol and glacial acetic acid as shown in the reaction equation below.
+Isoamyl acetate is prepared by the acid-catalyzed reaction (Fischer esterification) between isoamyl alcohol and glacial acetic acid as shown in the reaction equation below.
 Typically, sulfuric acid is used as the catalyst.
 Alternatively, p-toluenesulfonic acid or an acidic ion exchange resin can be used as the catalyst.

+It is also produced synthetically by the rectification of amyl acetate.

 Applications

-Isoamyl acetate is used to confer banana or pear flavor in foods.
-Banana oil commonly refers to a solution of isoamyl acetate in ethanol that is used as an artificial flavor.
+Isoamyl acetate is used to confer banana or pear flavor in foods such as circus peanuts, Juicy Fruit and pear drops.
+Banana oil and pear oil commonly refer to a solution of isoamyl acetate in ethanol that is used as an artificial flavor.

-It is also used as a solvent for some varnishes and nitrocellulose lacquers.
+It is also used as a solvent for some varnishes, oil paints, and nitrocellulose lacquers.
 As a solvent and carrier for materials such as nitrocellulose, it was extensively used in the aircraft industry for stiffening and wind-proofing fabric flying surfaces, where it and its derivatives were generally known as 'aircraft dope'.
 Now that most aircraft wings are made of metal, such use is mostly limited to historically accurate reproductions and scale models.

 Because of its intense, pleasant odor and its low toxicity, isoamyl acetate is used to test the effectiveness of respirators or gas masks.

-Occurrence in nature

-Isoamyl acetate occurs naturally in the banana plant and it is also produced synthetically.